danielrotstein/expensebook/journals/george_franco.md

 Today Daniel and I finished the Budget update function on both the back end and front end side.
 We also made a change to the database so that expenses would be deleted when their budget_id foreign key was deleted.
 Prior to this we could only delete budgets with no expenses.
 After this I have no finished my task of creating update and delete functionality for expenses and budgets.

 After this I used what I learned on 10/20/22 to pass Account ID to the budgets form using useEffect.
 This served as an improvement on our previous method of creating a new budget form.

+## 10/25/22
+Today my main focus was on beginning the deployment process for our application.
+We began to build out the dockerfile and the .gitlab-ci.yml.
+Since deployment is something new for our group and we are ahead of schedule we decided to work through it all together.